 The Indonesian Language Short Course (ILSC) provides intensive Indonesian language training for students from introductory to advanced levels.
-Running in three-week sessions during university vacation periods, students can undertake the program either to fast-track or supplement language studies at their home university, or, for those students exploring an emerging interest in Indonesia, as an immersive introduction to the Indonesian language.
+Running in three-week sessions during university vacation periods, students can undertake the program either to fast-track or supplement language studies at their home university, or, for those students exploring an emerging interest in Indonesia, as an in-country, immersive introduction to the Indonesian language.

-The program consists of intensive Indonesian language tuition incorporating language classes and interactive cultural experiences.
+The program consists of intensive Indonesian language tuition incorporating language classes, cultural classes, and fieldtrips.
 Students may take either a single three-week course, or two consecutive three-week courses to create a six-week program of study.